koraktor/steam-condenser/index.markdown

     and *Team Fortress 2* as well as *Defense Grid: The Awakening*

 ## Requirements
-- Java 1.5 or newer
+- Java 6 or newer
-- PHP 5 or newer
+- PHP 5.3 or newer
-- Ruby 1.8.6 or newer
+- Ruby 1.8.7 or newer

-  - The Ruby [BZ2 module][1] is needed if you want to query Source servers sending compressed packets.
+*Note*: Older versions of the platforms may be able to run the code, but are no longer supported.

 ## Problems?